 Because it contains dozens of complex fibers with different chemical makeups, carpet can be one of the most challenging items to breakdown in a landfill.
-The bulkiness of carpet also makes it a drain on landfill resources and difficult for sanitation workers to transport.
+A Rubbish Removal Sydney CBD expert tells us that the bulkiness of carpet also makes it a drain on landfill resources and difficult for sanitation workers to transport.
 Fortunately, carpet is also easy to recycle.
 Below are several options for homeowners to consider before placing their carpet in the trash.

 Removing Carpet Can Be Challenging